ripienaar/frender/README.md

   :files:
     "conf/named_slave_zones":
       :template: "templates/slave_zones.erb"
+      :mode: 0777

     "conf/named_master_zones":
       :template: "templates/master_zones.erb"
+      :mode: 0644
 ```

 For the moment just one scope is supported, I guess it might make sense to support
-per file scopes and definitely per file mode settings.
+per file scopes.
 The only scope type is yaml.

+File modes have to be octal ie. ```0644``` which is also the default if nothing is specified.

+The render specification is deliberately in a hash called ```:frender:``` any other items in
+the file will be ignored.
+This is to facilitate embed these render specifications in other
+data items without it being a problem.
+I put my Docker build and deploy specifications in
+a single YAML file and these ```frender``` specifications live in the same YAML file.

 You need to create data and templates, see the ```example``` directory for full working
 examples.
 Render them with: